You should normally have an upper second-class (2.1) undergraduate honours degree or above.

 You’ll learn from leading scholars working in a range of innovative and interdisciplinary projects.
 This means you’ll be able to apply your knowledge to projects that are shaping policy and practice.

-- Social Work at Sussex is placed 11th in the UK (The Guardian University Guide 2017).
+- Social Work at Sussex is ranked 15th in the UK (The Guardian University Guide 2019).

 - Research links: the innovative and interdisciplinary course complements the work of our recently established Centre for Innovation and Research in Wellbeing.